Enhancing Event-based Object Detection with Monocular Normal Maps: Introduction

-Event cameras have gained prominence in such challenging environments\cite{li2024event}.
-Unlike traditional frame-based sensors, event cameras output pixel-level brightness changes asynchronously, boasting a high dynamic range (over 120 dB) and low latency\cite{liu2024enhancing}.
-This characteristic makes them intrinsically robust to illumination changes and fast motion, thus providing useful complementary information to RGB frames\cite{li2023sodformer,li2019event}.
-However, as illustrated in Fig.~\ref{fig:introduction} (a), under these challenging conditions, distracting reflections from tunnel walls or road surfaces frequently occur.
-These phenomena usually trigger false obstacle detections and may lead to emergency braking in autonomous driving—a behavior known as “Phantom Braking”\cite{moscoso2021phantom,berge2024phantom}.
-Unfortunately, neither RGB nor event data alone is robust enough to handle these complexities, often resulting in misdetections.
+Event cameras have gained prominence in such challenging environments.
+Unlike traditional frame-based sensors, event cameras output pixel-level brightness changes asynchronously, boasting a high dynamic range (over 120 dB) and low latency~\cite{liu2024enhancing}.
+While intrinsically robust to diverse lighting environments, event cameras introduce a new set of challenges: they are highly sensitive to sudden contrast changes such as reflections on tunnel walls or road surfaces.
+As illustrated in Fig.~\ref{fig:introduction} (a), these distracting reflections often generate strong event signals that mimic genuine obstacles, triggering false detections and potentially leading to dangerous ``Phantom Braking'' scenarios~\cite{berge2024phantom}.